rojda-o/Wings-and-Weather-2/README.md

 - **Cloud Interactions:** <br>
   SunnyCloud: Adds a life point and plays a healing sound and shows a healing animation. <br>
   StormyCloud: Reduces a life point, plays a thunderstorm sound and shows a damage animation.
-- **Phoenix Resurrection:** <br>
-  After colliding with a SunnyCloud, the phoenix resurrects with a unique animation.

   <img src="scene.png" alt="" width="500">